 Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.63.5.

-Use the intrinsic monitor features coupled with conventional techniques to avoid lock protocol errors.
+Consider the intrinsic monitor features coupled with conventional techniques to avoid lock protocol errors.

-Use java.util.concurrent.BlockingQueue when sharing queues among threads.
+Consider the use of java.util.concurrent.BlockingQueue when sharing queues among threads.

-Use java.lang.Object.wait to cause the current thread to wait until another thread invokes the notify() or notifyAll() method or a specified amount of time has elapsed.
+Consider the use of java.lang.Object.wait to cause the current thread to wait until another thread invokes the notify() or notifyAll() method or a specified amount of time has elapsed.

-When using wait() and notify(), make the wait/release set as granular as possible so that precise control can be exercised over the concurrency paradigm and the locking paradigms.
+When using wait() and notify(), make the wait/release set as granular as possible so that precise control can be exercised over the concurrency and locking paradigms.

-Prefer using wait and notify and synchronized data to model mailboxes between pairs of threads in preference to broad-based monitors.
+Prefer using wait() and notify() and synchronized data to model mailboxes between pairs of threads in preference to broad-based monitors.

+Ensure when performing asynchronous processing of data that race conditions and lockout of accesses to shared data are avoided.

 6.64 Reliance on external format strings [SHL]